Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - EC2 customization: it allows you to add customization to servers where your app is running.

 - **Use cases for elastic Beanstalk**
-- deploying app with minimum knowledge of other services, like config servers, scaling groups, setting scaling rules, etc. you can rely on electric beanstalk to do for you
+- deploying app with minimum knowledge of other services, like config servers, scaling groups, setting scaling rules, etc. you can rely on elastic beanstalk to do for you
 - reduce overall maintenance.
 - few customize the environments. other hand if you really like to be precise in tech or versions then EC2 is ideal.